a972celia/a972celia.github.io/_posts/2019-05-23-time-series-analysis.md

 X_{t}=\beta_{0}+\beta_{1} \epsilon_{t-1}+\beta_{2} \epsilon_{t-2}+\ldots+\beta_{q} \epsilon_{t-q}
 $$

 <p>where 𝜖𝑖 is normally distributed white noise (mean zero, variance one).
 Parameterised by 𝒒, the number of past errors to include.
-The predictions X𝑡 can be the weighted moving average of past forecast errors. </p>
+The predictions $X_{t}$ can be the weighted moving average of past forecast errors. </p>

 <p>The MA model looks very similar to the AR model.
 However, there are a few key differences that one should take note:</p>